-Seek success stories throughout the year to evaluate this component, and solicit honest feedback from your volunteer community on how to modify or improve the mission for future fundraisers.
-Remember, the mission is the source of inspiration, and it should remain relevant to the school’s needs at the time.
+Seek success stories throughout the year to evaluate this component, and solicit honest feedback from your volunteer community on modifying or improving the mission for future fundraisers.
+Remember, the mission is the source of inspiration and should remain relevant to the school's needs.

 School Fundraising Evaluation is Timely

-Evaluating your fundraising results—including data, qualitative components, areas of opportunity, and best practices—within two weeks of concluding your fundraiser ensures that details and even frustrations are still top of mind.
+Evaluating your fundraising results—including data, qualitative components, areas of opportunity, and best practices—within two weeks of concluding your fundraiser ensures that details and frustrations remain top of mind.
 Schedule ample time for your debrief—perhaps over lunch—and ensure everyone who contributed has a chance to give their feedback.
 A well-rounded perspective offers informed strategies for improvement.

 School Fundraising Evaluation is Forward-Thinking

-In any fundraising campaign, data and anecdotal evidence are components that tell you how you performed.
+Data and anecdotal evidence tell you how you performed in any fundraising campaign.
 Inherently, they are reflective measures that comment on past performance.
 The tendency in evaluative exercises is to give a grade or make a judgment call about how things were done in the past.

 But the answer to every question about how your school fundraising program performed this year should have an immediate follow-up: what do we want to maintain or change next year?

 Pivoting to the future when assessing your fundraiser is a powerful way of thinking.
-It makes initiating next year’s fundraising efforts far easier, and helps you enter problem-solving mindset.
-Rather than stopping at measuring the problem, you begin to open your team up to the possibility of building on success or changing the way something is done.
+It makes initiating next year's fundraising efforts far easier and helps you enter a problem-solving mindset.
+Rather than stopping at measuring the problem, you open your team up to the possibility of building on success or changing how something is done.

-Evaluating your fundraiser with a forward-thinking mindset means setting goals for next year, now.
-Fundraising consultant Karen Eber Davis offers insights into goal setting and development that can help your team have an effective future-focused evaluation that builds on what you’ve learned from your most recent campaign.
+Evaluating your fundraiser with a forward-thinking mindset means setting goals for next year.
+Fundraising consultant Karen Eber Davis offers insights into goal setting and development that can help your team have a practical future-focused evaluation that builds on what you've learned from your most recent campaign.

 School Fundraising Evaluation is Honest

-School fundraisers are so often volunteer-driven, the sheer gratitude for the time and labor can make it difficult to have an honest and open dialogue about how to be better.
-Nevertheless, a successful evaluation is one that will be critical, but not crippling.
-Your greatest gift to yourself, your school and your team is looking at “failure” and reframing it as an “area of opportunity” without risking demoralization.
+School fundraisers are often volunteer-driven; the sheer gratitude for the time and labor can make it challenging to have an honest and open dialogue about how to improve.
+Nevertheless, a successful evaluation will be critical but not crippling.
+Your greatest gift to yourself, your school, and your team is looking at "failure" and reframing it as an "area of opportunity" without risking demoralization.

 Businesses and fundraising organizations often find themselves in this predicament.
-With traditionally lower salaries, fewer resources and higher demands, it can be hard to tell an employee to “do better.”
-Effective teams, however, employ diverse tools to self-analyze and offer up suggestions that can benefit everyone.
+With traditionally lower salaries, fewer resources, and higher demands, it can be hard to tell an employee to "do better."
+However, effective teams employ diverse tools to self-analyze and offer suggestions that can benefit everyone.

 Honest evaluation is another reason why beginning with data is critical.
-Numbers tell an important story, but not the entire story.
-To supplement, investigate tools like those offered up by Council of Nonprofits for organizational self-assessments.
-While not all of these metrics and considerations may be entirely relevant to a school fundraising program, they can shed light on ways for team members to personally improve and create a safe way to enter into honest conversation.
+Numbers tell an essential story, but not the entire story.
+To supplement, investigate tools like those offered by the Council of Nonprofits for organizational self-assessments.
+While not all of these metrics and considerations may be entirely relevant to a school fundraising program, they can shed light on ways for team members to improve personally and create a safe way to enter into honest conversation.

-Additionally, consider anonymous feedback forms with questions about roles, logistics, communications and more.
-Allow your team to complete these and submit without identification.
-Compile and share the results with the team, and make this feedback a priority in strategizing for next year’s school fundraiser.
+Additionally, consider anonymous feedback forms with questions about roles, logistics, communications, etc. Allow your team to complete these and submit them without identification.
+Compile and share the results with the team, and prioritize this feedback in strategizing for next year's school fundraiser.

 School Fundraising Evaluation is Celebratory

-School fundraising, at the end of the day, is about making life better for children and education in our communities.
+School fundraising is about improving children's lives and education in our communities.
 After so much hard work, your team deserves to celebrate the success you all helped achieve.
-Indeed, ending your evaluation by highlighting your best practices is a powerful way to let people know they are appreciated and that they made worthwhile investments.
+Indeed, ending your evaluation by highlighting your best practices is a powerful way to let people know they are appreciated and have made worthwhile investments.

 Big Fundraising Ideas believes in celebrating success, which is why we love the Big Event Prize Program.
-These experiential opportunities are one way to not only incentivize success, but also to reward those who perform well over the course of the fundraiser and help the school meet its goals.
-These experiences range from the Super Party to Reptile Adventures, and are sure to add excitement for all fundraising participants.
+These experiential opportunities are one way to incentivize success and reward those who perform well throughout the fundraiser and help the school meet its goals.
+These experiences range from the Super Party to Reptile Adventures and will excite all fundraising participants.

-In addition to prize programs, find ways to celebrate success in a way that is meaningful to key individuals.
-At the very beginning of your fundraiser, ask each team member or volunteer to fill out an info sheet.
-Include a question about what meaningful recognition means to him or her.
-When someone goes above and beyond, refer to this sheet and see what makes him or her feel special.
-The individual recognition helps build a sense of value that can be extremely beneficial in building a strong team for future fundraising campaigns.
+In addition to prize programs, find ways to celebrate success meaningfully with critical individuals.
+Ask each team member or volunteer to fill out an info sheet at the beginning of your fundraiser.
+Include a question about what meaningful recognition means to them.
+When someone goes above and beyond, refer to this sheet and see what makes them feel special.
+Individual recognition helps build a sense of value that can be highly beneficial in building a solid team for future fundraising campaigns.

-No matter how successful your fundraiser is, there’s always room for evaluation and improvement.
-Fortune 500 companies and small business owners alike will stress the importance of capitalizing on strengths and learning from failure—two things that can only be achieved through actively reflecting on how a project went.
+No matter whether your fundraiser is a success, there's always room for evaluation and improvement.
+Fortune 500 companies and small business owners will stress the importance of capitalizing on strengths and learning from failure—which can only be achieved through actively reflecting on how a project went.

-As with all aspects of leadership and project management, evaluation involves a thoughtful balance of critical improvement and positive reinforcement, as well as a dedication to the mission of improving the quality of life for children and families in your community.
+As with all aspects of leadership and project management, evaluation involves a thoughtful balance of critical improvement and positive reinforcement, as well as a dedication to improving the quality of life for children and families in your community.

-For tips on planning your next fundraiser, get personalized help by emailing us and check out some of our past blogs, including “Selecting the Right School Fundraiser for Your Demographic.”
+For tips on planning your next fundraiser, get personalized help by emailing us and checking out some of our past blogs, including "Selecting the Right School Fundraiser for Your Demographic."